 I recently began a huge DIY project for which I needed a large amount of gray fabric.
 (Oooh, the suspense!)
 I could have gone out and bought many yards of gray fabric but I knew there had to be a cheaper way.
 So I pulled out four white curtain panels that I bought on clearance at Target several years ago.
 At the time, I wasn’t certain what I would use them for but they were a great deal ($8.48 for two panels) and I figured everyone can use white fabric at some point.
 (For other great ideas for scoring fabric cheap, check out this post.)

 Well, that time had come.
 Except I didn’t need nice white sailcloth – I needed a nice gray sailcloth.
 So it was time to attempt fabric dyeing.
 Since this was my first time, I did a bit of online research first to determine which dye would give me the desired color.
-(By the way, blogs are my favs for such research because you typically get the real story rather than the sales pitch).

 I originally assumed that I would just use black dye in a smaller amount than normal to make gray.
 But in my research I found that others said using black dye just turned their items purple or black – not a beautiful gray.
 So black dye was out – I needed a gray dye.
 I saw several sites that recommended using iDye in Silver Grey.
 Unfortunately, that was not available at any of my local stores and I was impatient, so I ended up with Rit dye in pearl gray.